DeepShift: Towards Multiplication-Less Neural Networks: Introduction

-This paper presents an approach to reduce computation and power budget of CNNs by replacing regular multiplcation-based convolution and linear operations (a.k.a fully-connected layer or matrix multiplication) with bitwise-shift-based convolution and linear operations respectively.
+This paper presents an approach to reduce computation and power requirements of CNNs by replacing regular multiplication-based convolution and linear operations, also known as a fully-connected layer or matrix multiplication, with bitwise-shift-based convolution and linear operations respectively.
 Applying bitwise shift operation on an element is mathematically equivalent to multiplying it by a power of 2.
-We compare our work with 4 other similar approaches that replace multiplications with bitwise shift and sign flips: INQ \cite{Zhou2017}, LogNN \cite{Miyashita2016ConvolutionalNN}, and LogQuant \cite{Cai:2018:DLL:3291280.3291800}.
+We compare our work with one similar approach that replaces multiplications with bitwise shift and sign flips: Incremental Network Quantization (INQ) \cite{Zhou2017}, and another approach that replaces multiplications with sign flips only: Accurate Binary Convolution (ABC).
 We propose two approaches: DeepShift-Q and DeepShift-PS.
-Both our DeepShift approaches are based on training the shift values (i.e. the powers of 2) and sign flips either indirectly or directly, while INQ, LogNN, and LogQuant are based on rounding 32-bit floating-point weights to powers of 2.
+Both our DeepShift approaches are based on training the shift values (i.e. the powers of 2) and sign flips either indirectly or directly, while INQ is based on rounding 32-bit floating-point weights to powers of 2.
 To the best of our knowledge, this paper is the first to propose training the shift values directly, which is the main novelty of the paper.
+Moreover, INQ requires starting from a pre-trained model (hence can only accelerate inference) while both of our DeepShift proposed approaches can accelerate both inference and training.

-This paper makes the following contributions: \begin{itemize} \item We introduce 2 different methods to train DeepShift networks, neural networks with powers of 2 weights: each method trains the powers of 2 at run-time, and when computing the parameters gradients at train-time (see Section \ref{sec:deepshift-networks}). \item We conduct experiments for each training method, which show that it is possible to train DeepShift networks on MNIST, CIFAR-10 and Imagenet, from scratch or from a pre-trained full-precision weights, and achieve nearly state-of-the-art results (see Section \ref{sec:benchmark-results}). \item We developed a bitwise-shift-based matrix multiplication and convolution GPU kernel with which it is possible to run the DeepShift ResNet18 architecture with 25\% faster inference times than the baseline ResNet18 model with an unoptimized GPU kernel (see Section \ref{subsec:gpu-implementation} ). \end{itemize}
+This paper makes the following contributions: \begin{itemize} \item We introduce two different methods to train DeepShift networks, neural networks with powers of 2 weights: each method trains the powers of 2 at run-time, and when computing the parameters' gradients at train-time (see Section \ref{sec:deepshift-networks}). \ifdefined\arxiv \item We conduct experiments for each training method, which show that it is possible to train DeepShift networks on CIFAR-10 and Imagenet, from scratch or from pre-trained full-precision weights and exceed or achieve nearly state-of-the-art results (see Section \ref{sec:benchmark-results}). \fi \item We develop bitwise-shift-based matrix multiplication and convolution GPU kernels that are able to run the DeepShift ResNet18 architecture with 25\% faster inference times than the baseline ResNet18 model with an unoptimized GPU kernel \ifdefined\arxiv(see Section \ref{subsec:gpu-implementation} )\fi. \end{itemize}

-The code for training and running our DeepShift networks using both methods is available online at \href{https://github.com/mostafaelhoushi/DeepShift}{https://github.com/mostafaelhoushi/DeepShift}.